Riquinho93/Ads-Optmization-Reinforcement/README.md

 ### Data Exploration

-Now, we can explore our dataset and see what we have there.
-I used tree things of pandas: shape, info and describe.
+Now we can explore our dataset and see what we have there.
+I used stuff from pandas trees: shape, info and describe.

         df.shape
 > (10000, 10)

-With df.shape give our the shape our dataset, 1000 lines and 10 columns.
+With df.shape, provide the format of our dataset, 1000 rows and 10 columns.

         df.info()